AAGoncharova/TestCalculator/README.md

 ```

 In _"db"_ io mode the input data is taken from first row of _input_data_ table from _postgres_ database.
 The result is written to _output_data_ table.

+The _sql.txt_ file which is located in _/src/main/resources/_ contains sql scripts to create corresponding database and tables.